Setting Up Media Communications Mesh Cluster with Kubernetes#

 Once these prerequisites are in place, you can proceed with setting up your Minikube cluster and deploying resources.
 If you encounter any issues during the process, feel free to ask for assistance.

-1. Launch MTL Manager on the host server.#
+2.1.
+Launch MTL Manager on the host server#

 The MTL Manager is needed to manage the lcore for MTL instances.
-It needs to be run on each physical host server of the MCM cluster.
+It needs to be run on each physical host server of the Media Communications Mesh cluster.

 docker run -d \